 Wheat is a big thing in the prepper community, and rightly so.
 It stores well, is versatile, and the stuff you can make with it tastes good.
 As such, endless discussions have taken place about the merits of one variety over another.
 White or red?
 Hard or soft?
 Winter or Spring?

 Each kind has its own characteristics that make it well-suited for one purpose or another.
 This is why in addition to white flour and whole wheat flour, one can also purchase cake flour, bread flour, and pastry flour at the super market.
-But I am not going to talk about the differences between the modern varieties of wheat (although thorough discussion of the subject can be found here.)
+I am not going to talk about the differences between the modern varieties of wheat, but if you’re interested in learning more about wheat varieties and how to use them, check out this article.

 Instead, let’s explore some of the older “heirloom” varieties of wheat for a moment.
 There exists a growing interest in – and availability of – heirloom wheat.
 I’ve had a couple of people ask me what’s so special about it, and whether they could stock up on spelt and emmer in lieu of hard white winter wheat.
 I’ve mostly found that modern wheat has been selectively bred and improved for some very good reasons, and that often you won’t get as good results with your baking with other varieties of wheat unless you are really familiar with what each kind of wheat is supposed to be for.
 Example: Hard wheat, being higher in gluten, is better for bread, whereas it is difficult to get a good rise out of lower-gluten soft wheat.
 That said, heirloom wheats have many good qualities that make them something to consider.